ABOUT THE EXHIBIT

 Belongings: What We Bring, What We Leave Behind is a Sonoma County community storytelling exhibit and public event series exploring migration, memory, loss, resilience, and belonging through meaningful personal objects and the stories they carry.

-On view from September 4 – October 4 (TBA), 2026 at the Petaluma Historical Library and Museum, the project invites immigrants, refugees, those who were displaced and other residents, and community members of all backgrounds to share objects that connect them to family, homeland, identity, survival, or transformation.
+On view September 4–October 4, 2026 at the Petaluma Historical Library and Museum, the project invites immigrants, refugees, displaced people, long-time residents, and community members of all backgrounds to share objects connected to family, homeland, identity, survival, transformation, and home.

-Rather than excavating artifacts from distant history, this project centers the “living artifacts” of people who are here today — objects still held in people’s homes, carried across borders, passed between generations, or preserved through displacement and change.
-Here, the people connected to these objects are still able to tell us what they mean: the memories they hold, the journeys they survived, the people they represent, and the futures they imagine.
+Rather than presenting objects as artifacts separated from their stories, Belongings centers the “living artifacts” of people who are here today: objects carried across borders, passed between generations, held through loss, or preserved through change.
+Here, the people connected to these objects can tell us what they mean — the memories they hold, the journeys they survived, the people they represent, and the futures they imagine.

 A rice bowl found in Petaluma's Chinatown